sritambiswal2003/Metacrafters/ETH + AVAX PROOF: Intermediate EVM Course/Functions and Errors/README.md

 # Smart Contract Project

-For this project, ww have to write a smart contract that implements the require(), assert() and revert() statements.
+For this project, we have to write a smart contract that implements the require(), assert() and revert() statements.

 ## Description